Is COVID retreating in the U.S.? Data paints encouraging scenario

 By Maria Caspani

-NEW YORK, Jan 21 (Reuters) - New coronavirus cases are falling in parts of the United States hardest hit by the fast-spreading Omicron variant, according to a Reuters analysis of public health data, offering an early indication the virus might once again be on retreat.
+NEW YORK, Jan 21 (Reuters) - New coronavirus cases are falling in parts of the United States hit hardest by the fast-spreading Omicron variant, according to a Reuters analysis of public health data, offering an early indication the virus might once again be in retreat.

-The drop was more modest at the national level, with the seven-day average of new COVID-19 cases falling 1% as of Wednesday, according to the Reuters tally.
+The drop was more modest at the national level, with new reported COVID-19 cases down 7% during the same time period, according to the Reuters tally, as Omicron surges in some other parts of the country.

 COVID-19 data often lag a few days behind the actual state of affairs.

-COVID hospitalizations, also a lagging indicator, hit a record high on Wednesday of 152,555, according to the Reuters tally, but have been showing signs of stabilizing around the 150,000 mark over the past week.
+COVID hospitalizations, also a lagging indicator, set a record on Thursday at 152,746, according to the Reuters tally, but have been showing signs of stabilizing at around 150,000 over the past week.

 "We have to be cognizant that we're not out of the woods, that there's a glimmer of hope, there is light at the end of the tunnel," El-Sadr said.
 "That light is closer or further away based on who you are and where you happen to be."

-The federal government also recently began providing Americans with free at-home tests and will soon make millions of N95 masks available after Biden incurred criticism he was not devoting enough efforts to fight the pandemic.
+The federal government also recently began providing Americans with access to free at-home COVID-19 tests and will soon make millions of N95 masks available after Biden incurred criticism that he was not devoting enough efforts beyond vaccines to fight the pandemic .

-The rapid spread of Omicron over the winter holidays forced Americans to pull the brake on plans for a gradual return to normality as the United States entered its third pandemic year.
+The rapid spread of Omicron over the winter holidays forced many Americans to put the brakes on plans for a gradual return to normal life as the United States entered its third pandemic year.

 Classes were canceled or delayed in some school districts, the ranks of teachers and staff decimated by illness and safety requirements.
 Exhausted parents were left to navigate a patchwork of school COVID-19 policies while some students, feeling unsafe in school buildings, staged walkouts demanding a switch to remote learning.

-Businesses changed or postponed their back-to-office plans, while the sweeping surge forced entertainment venues to temporarily shut down.
+Businesses changed or postponed back-to-office plans, while the sweeping surge forced entertainment venues and understaffed restaurants to temporarily shut down.

-However, the recent drop in cases in states like New York, New Jersey and Rhode Island is not the only cause for optimism.
+However, the recent drop in cases in first and hard-hit states like New York and New Jersey is not the only cause for optimism.

-El-Sadr, the epidemiology professor, pointed to positive developments in the current fight against the pandemic, including that Omicron has proven to be milder compared to other strains of COVID-19, the great protection of vaccines against severe illness and the potential for mRNA vaccines to be adapted quickly to new variants.
+El-Sadr, the epidemiology professor, pointed to positive developments in the current fight against the pandemic, including that Omicron has proven to be milder compared to previous versions of the coronavirus, the great protection of vaccines against severe illness and the potential for mRNA vaccines to be adapted quickly to new variants.

 GRAPHIC: Coronavirus global trackerhttps://graphics.reuters.com/world-coronavirus-tracker-and-maps/